Kiss or Kill (1997 film): Plot summary

-A woman off camera explains how she has difficulty trusting people, especially men, because of things she saw when she was young.
-This comment introduces a prologue in which a little girl watches helplessly as a man (Syd Brisbane), presumably her father, appears at the door, douses her mother with petrol and sets her alight.
+A woman off-camera explains how she has difficulty trusting people, especially men, because of things she saw when she was young.
+This comment introduces a prologue in which a little girl watches helplessly as a man (Syd Brisbane), presumably her father, appears at the door, douses her mother with petrol, and sets her alight.

 The young girl, now a woman in her twenties, is Nikki Davies (Frances O'Connor).
 Nikki and her boyfriend, Al Fletcher (Matt Day), are small-time criminals who target married businessmen.
 Nikki picks up a charmless patent attorney in a bar and accompanies him back to his room where she slips something in his drink.
 The man passes out, Nikki lets Al into the room and they begin casing it for valuables.

 Then things start to go wrong.
 Al discovers their mark is not merely unconscious but dead.
-They flee the scene but back at their place the situation gets more complicated.
+They flee the scene but back at their place, the situation gets more complicated.
 A video in the patent attorney's briefcase features a famous ex-footballer, Zipper Doyle, engaged in pedophilia.
 Enraged, Nikki leaves an abusive message on the answering machine at Doyle's gym.
 Meanwhile, Al fast-forwards to the next scene in the video.
 Doyle is with a woman who looks disconcertingly similar to Nikki.

 At the break of day, the lovers depart Adelaide, setting out across the Nullarbor Plain for Perth.
 Soon they are being pursued by Doyle - who wants his tape back - as well as the police.
 That night they stop at a motel in the middle of nowhere, run by a lonely eccentric by the name of Stan (Max Cullen).
 Stan's attempts at hospitality backfire when Nikki's shirt catches alight over a dinner of fondue.
 This incident and a sleepwalking episode later that night not only underscore the lovers' precarious situation but also serve as reminders of Nikki's horrible past.

 At a truck stop the next morning, Nikki overhears that Stan has been murdered.
 She demands to see Al's wallet and finds it stuffed full of cash.
 Al insists he only robbed Stan.
-Back on the road, the couple become aware that they are being followed.
+Back on the road, the couple becomes aware that they are being followed.
 Al realises it's Zipper Doyle and veers off-road.
 Doyle fires at them and chases after in pursuit.
 Fortunately for Nikki and Al, Doyle's Jaguar can't manage the territory their 4WD can.